See Credit Details Below

 What You Will Learn

 After completing this program, participants will be able to:

-- Discuss the latest developments from the SEC, including accounting and disclosure related to climate change, ESG matters, inflation, supply chain disruption, cybersecurity, COVID-19, Brexit and LIBOR
+· Discuss the latest developments from the SEC, including accounting and disclosure related to cybersecurity, clawbacks, insider trading policies (10b5-1 plans), share repurchases, climate change, ESG matters, supply chain disruption, inflation and geo-political risk

-- Use the definitions of Accelerated Filer, Large Accelerated Filer and Emerging Growth Company and related SOX implications
+· Use the definitions of Accelerated Filer, Large Accelerated Filer and Emerging Growth Company and understand the related SOX implications

 What You Should Bring

 To customize your Workshop and gain the most benefit from this interactive learning experience, we recommend you bring your company’s or a client’s most recent SEC filings: 10-K, 10-Q, and a recent 8-K. If you work with a company that is not yet public, filings from a company in your industry are a reasonable alternative.

 CFOs, controllers and their staff, internal auditors, partners of public accounting firms and their staff, investor relations professionals, audit committee members, and others involved in the preparation of SEC filings will take away valuable practical information and skills necessary to succeed in the current SEC reporting environment.
 For attorneys, general counsel, in-house counsel and corporate legal staff, we recommend taking our SEC Reporting and Practice Skills Workshop for Lawyers, for a more in-depth analysis of legal issues in SEC reporting.